techbjunks/stock-market-dashboard/frontend-stock-dashboard/Improvement.md

             - border
             - position - (padding, margin) - theme.spacing[0], theme.spacing[1], theme.spacing[2] for   consitent spacing around layout
 15. In useNavigationROute , we can create hasNext:boolean to check if forward route is there or not.
-16. API_KEY is in constant , ideally it should not be kept there.
+16. API_KEY is in constant , ideally it should not be kept there on client side.
+17. Story-book for components